 |Job Title: ||Community Health Nurse|

-The Nurse works in partnership with the client and family to establish goals that are safe, realistic, and reasonable by assessing, planning, coordinating, organizing, implementing, evaluating, and transitioning nursing and other services for the client in an interprofessional team model in collaboration with the primary care provider, and other care providers.
-Assesses service eligibility, facilitates the development, implementation, and adaptation of a care plan, delivers direct care, and provides care management to assist clients to manage their own care and navigate through the various services available within the community settings.
-The Nurse works in consultation with other system partners and incorporates current evidence into practice.
+- Work in partnership with the client and family to establish goals that are safe, realistic, and reasonable by assessing, planning, coordinating, organizing, implementing, evaluating, and transitioning nursing and other services for the client in collaboration with the primary care provider.

 Education & Experience

 - Current practicing registration as a Registered Nurse with the British Columbia College of Nurses and Midwives (BCCNM).

 - Valid BC Driver’s License required as local area travel may require the use of a personal vehicle.